Trinovantes/MAL-Cover-CSS/README.md

 apt-get install python-dev libxml2-dev libxslt1-dev lib32z1-dev
 ```

-2. Setup Redis as Celery's Backend
+2. Setup Redis as Celery's backend
 ---

 This is for installing the Python library for accessing Redis.